 The new Accord also comes with a bevy of tech and safety features including a standard 7.0-inch touchscreen infotainment system that can be upgraded to 12.3 inches and features Apple CarPlay and Android Auto connectivity.
 If you opt for the highest trim level, the Touring, you also get a wireless charging pad and a head-up display.
 All safety features are standard including automated emergency braking, lane-departure warning, and adaptive cruise control.

-2018 - Present Honda Accord (10th Generation)
+2018 - 2022 Honda Accord (10th Generation)

 The coupe variant was dropped, leaving the Accord available only as a four-door sedan.
-Also, the V6 option was eliminated, replaced by a 2.0-liter turbocharged four-cylinder with 252 horsepower.
-Most trims have a 1.5-liter turbocharged four with 182 or 190 horsepower, depending on trim.
-Unlike most of its peers, a manual transmission remained available on both engine variants.
+Also, the V6 option was cut, replaced by a 2.0-liter turbocharged four-cylinder with 252 horsepower.

+Also new was a 1.5-liter turbocharged four with 182 or 190 horsepower, depending on trim.
+Unlike pretty much all of its peers, a manual transmission remained available.
 A gas-electric hybrid model returned, powered by a four-cylinder engine and producing 212 horsepower.

 2013 - 2017 Honda Accord (9th Generation)

 Honda also improved the crash protection of the Accord significantly over the previous model but managed to address concerns that the old one was too big and boring to drive.

 2008 - 2012 Honda Accord (8th Generation)